Updated: Apr 14

 The sad truth is that branding, like anything else, becomes outdated.
 Trends come and go, but your business still needs clients & revenue.
 Which means we need to adapt to keep thriving and keep up with the incoming competition.
 I recommend doing a brand audit with a strategist or designer every 5 years.
 It will give you the opportunity to assess your current branding & whether or not it is delivering the results you need.
 From there, you can make an informed decision about rebranding your business.

 Money talks, babe!
 If you're planning on making a huge leap in pricing for your offerings, it might be time to re-assess your branding altogether.
-Because if you're increasing your prices, chances are you're in the market for a new client base altogether.
+If you're increasing your prices, chances are you're in the market for a new client base altogether.
 And these new clients will have completely different tastes and expectations.
-So think about it: if you're willing to value your services at 2-10x their current value, shouldn't your brand be designed to support that value as well?
+So think about it: if you're willing to value your services at 2 to 10 times their current value, shouldn't your brand be designed to support that value as well?

 Your brand is the face of your business.
 It is the first impression your audience has of you.
 It has the power to land you your dream clients or push them away.
 You're making big changes in your business.
 So invest in your rebrand, because ultimately, it is an investment in YOU!